LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/conversationbuildertutorial.md

 ### Overview

-This guide will help step you through setting up a Routing Bot with the Conversation Builder.
+This guide will step you through setting up a Routing Bot with the Conversation Builder.
 The goal of this tutorial is to familiarze yourself with the Conversation Builder, it's main functionality and areas.
 Connection to a LiveEngage account is not covered.

 ### Step 1: Create New Router Bot